jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (6) The company’s excess entitlement at a particular time is 1 of the following amounts:
   (a) zero, if the credit balance of the company's imputation credit account at the time is equal to or more than the amount (the total refundable amount) that is the total of the following:
     (i) the amount in the tax pooling account provided by or for the benefit of the company that is more than the company's liability to pay income tax or provisional tax at the time:
-    (ii) the amount of the refund to which the company is entitled under sections RM 2, RM 4, and RM 5 (which relate to refunds of excess tax), other than an amount affected by a restriction under section OB 72B(5); or
+    (ii) the amount of the refund to which the company is entitled under section RM 2 or RM 4 (which relate to refunds of excess tax), other than an amount affected by a restriction under section OB 72B(5); or
   (b) the total refundable amount, if there is no credit balance in the company's imputation credit account at the time; or (c) the excess of the total refundable amount over the credit balance in the company's imputation credit account at the time, if paragraph (b) does not apply.
 Due date